 Can all income tax forms and schedules be filed electronically?

-Wisconsin forms and schedules can be electronically filed with the exception of a few.
+Most Wisconsin forms and schedules can be electronically filed.
 Please see "Can I use Wisconsin e-file" for a complete list of the forms and schedules that are not supported.

 Can sales and use tax returns be electronically filed?

 Yes.
 The Department of Revenue currently has three options available for electronic filing of your sales and use tax return.